jstreb/app-cloud-dfp/README.md

 What you need
 =============

-* The embed code retrieved from [https://www.google.com/dfp/]DFP for this Ad Unit.
+* The embed code retrieved from [DFP](https://www.google.com/dfp/) for this Ad Unit.
   * This embed code should have a target platform of "mobile".
-  * The embed code should have type of "Site" rather then "Application".
+  * The embed code should have type of "Site" **NOT** "Application".
-  * This can be any size you want, but we using a 320x50 ad for this example.
+  * This can be any size you want, but we are using a 320x50 ad for this example.
-* Access to your App Cloud application code base or ability to run scaffolding script.
+* Access to your App Cloud application code base or ability to run the scaffolding script.
+See [Getting started](http://support.brightcove.com/en/docs/getting-started-app-cloud) for details.
-* Workshop installed on a smart phone to test the application.
+* Workshop installed on either an Android or iOS device.

 Integration
 =============

-Open the HTML file for each view for which you would like to serve an ad and paste the script tag provided by DFP for your header into the header.
-In our example code the script tags look like:
+Open the HTML file for each view that you would like to serve an ad within.
+Paste the script tag provided by DFP for your header into the header of the HTML file.
+(In our example code this is found at the top of example.html file.)
+In our example code the script tags look like this:

     <script type='text/javascript'>
     (function() {